CristianaVladareanu26/static-PCA-teaching-materials/content/Index.md

 This project explores the use of Jupyter Book as a medium for structured and accessible educational content in technical subjects.
 It is intended as an introductory learning resource in Machine Learning, with a specific focus on Principal Component Analysis as a core dimensionality reduction technique.

-The tutorial adopts a multimodal teaching approach, combining mathematical explanations, visual intuition, and interactive elements to support conceptual understanding.
+The tutorial adopts a multimodal, static teaching approach, combining mathematical formulas with written explanations and analogies, to support conceptual understanding.
 Key ideas are introduced gradually, with an emphasis on building intuition.

 No prior knowledge of Machine Learning or advanced mathematics is required.